haskellamsterdam/haskellamsterdam.github.io/_posts/2020-07-24-haskell-study-with-alejandro.md

 author: Haskell Amsterdam
 ---

-Starting this August Haskell.amsterdam will be organizing a four-month-long study group of [Practical Haskell: A Real World Guide to Programming](https://www.amazon.com/Practical-Haskell-World-Guide-Programming/dp/1484244796) by Alejandro Serrano Mena.
+Starting this August Haskell.amsterdam will be organizing a four-month-long study group of <a href="https://www.amazon.com/Practical-Haskell-World-Guide-Programming/dp/1484244796">Practical Haskell: A Real World Guide to Programming</a> by Alejandro Serrano Mena.

 The study group will be in collaboration with Alejandro, the author of the book.
 This means we will have the opportunity to direct questions at him.